-In PRTG reports, the statistics can be shown as percentiles.
-But I don't know what percentiles are, how PRTG calculates them and what kind of effect they make on the data I get.
+In PRTG reports, statistics can be shown as percentiles.
+But I do not know what percentiles are, how PRTG calculates them, and what kind of effect they have on the data I get.

 Percentiles in PRTG Reports

-In your PRTG reports you get statistically condensed information about the data that various sensors collect.
-In the sensor report settings you can choose to get percentile calculation, as opposed for example to raw data or normal percentages.
+In your PRTG reports, you get statistically condensed information about the data that various sensors collect.
+In the sensor report settings, you can choose to get percentile calculation, as opposed to raw data or normal percentages for example.